On 30 Apr 2001, at 14:03, Robert Vint wrote:

 foods.
 The number of food products carrying such negative labelling claims

-often far exceeds the occurrence of positive labels even in countries where
+often far exceeds the occurrence of positive labels even in countries

 positive labelling is mandatory.